 At this point, it’s time to find a custom box manufacturer, and chances are you’ll start hearing a lot of box-related jargon as you begin to research the various printing options.
 Cutting dies?
 Printing plates?
 Flute size?
 Dieline? $1500 in tooling charges with minimum orders at 1000 units?
 Trying to assess all of the various options and expenses can definitely be overwhelming — and stressful too when so much of your brand and money is at stake.

 Fortunately, several resources are now available online that can help simplify the entire design and ordering process, so that you can avoid all of the headaches associated with traditional printing techniques and larger quantities.
-Some resources like Packlane even let you start with minimums of just 10 custom printed boxes, making it easier than ever to make your subscription box debut look as polished as possible.
+Some resources like Packlane even let you start with a minimum of just 10 custom printed boxes, making it easier than ever to make your subscription box debut look as polished as possible.
 ThePaperWorker is another supplier that leverages digital printing technology to offer low minimums on corrugated boxes with high quality printing.
 For basic 1-color logos printed on eco-friendly Kraft mailers, ecoenclose is another great resource to check out.

-If you’ve looked into the shipping box options and feel like you’d rather spend the cash to create a truly one-of-a-kind box design, then check out the following examples to see just how creative your subscription box packaging can be:
+If you’ve looked into the different shipping box options and feel like you’d rather spend the cash to create a truly one-of-a-kind box design, then check out the following examples to see just how creative your subscription box packaging can be: